gvwilson/sensibleadventures/bookster/bookster.md

 Erileine traded her slippers for her boots and let herself out quietly.
-The horizon had already eaten half the sun; the fat orange blob that remained looked like a ball of yarn someone had sat on.
+The horizon had already eaten half the sun; the fat orange blob that remained looked as ready for bed as Erileine suddenly felt.
 A herd of clouds was passing in the distance, their bellies purple-gray with unshed rain.
 If she had been at her grandfather's, Erileine would have looked for their shadows on the ground below.

-The air smelled of pine logs burning in kitchen stoves, and of squash and beans.
+The air smelled of pine logs burning in kitchen stoves, and of squash and beans cooking in iron pots.
 All of a sudden she remembered playing tag in the trees when she was little: herself, Queçenne, Niquolas and his slow-witted brother Matthieu, Fraederiq, Uego who had moved to Portside when his mother remarried… She couldn't have been more than seven or eight.
 The mountain must have been near the equator, because darkness had fallen as suddenly as a lid being put on a pot.
 They had talked a little too loudly in the dark on their way back to town until Fraederiq said, "I can smell dinner."
 Laughing, they had raced the rest of the way.

 She wiped her eyes on her sleeve and set off for home.